ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-8-1.md

-Chapter: The Importance of Implementing and Communicating Changes Resulting from Persistence
+The Importance of Implementing and Communicating Changes Resulting from Persistence
 ============================================================================================

 Introduction